The curse of Mother Theresa

 5% – Atheist.

 One of his points that I took issue with, was the subject of objective morality.
 It is widely used by the religious community.
-Tortzis claimed that one can only have a sense of objective morality through God.
+Tortzis claimed that one can only have a sense of objective morality through God, because the Bible/Koran are books that anchor morality.
 I find that claim to be ludicrous.
-It is ludicrous because if it were the case, the practice of suicide bombing and child genital mutilation would not be wholly owned subsidiaries of the religious community.
-If that is objective morality, keep it.
+It is ludicrous because if it were the case, we would still be advocating stoning people for working on a Sunday, and selling slaves.
+We have outgrown religious morality, and so it cannot possibly be anchored, transcending time and culture.

 I emailed this: